Did you know that most website visitors prefer information to be in their native tongue?

 3. Plan your Multi-regional website domain

 When planning sites for multiple regions (usually countries), don’t forget to research administrative requirements that might come into play first.
-These requirements help you to structure your business and give you the choice if you want to localize your website domain or have a more general domain.
+These requirements help you to structure your business and give you a choice.
+You can either localize your website domain or have a more general domain.

 There are 2 types of domain names in the market: